Tendons are tissues that attach their muscles to bones.

 Entheses irritation can lead to the formation of new bone tissue that affects its normal mobility to perform other functions.

-Enthesitis is very prevalent in people suffering from arthritis and also occurs in children with juvenile idiopathic arthritis.
+Enthesitis is very prevalent in people who have arthritis and also occurs in children with juvenile idiopathic arthritis.
 Juvenile idiopathic arthritis is an autoimmune disorder in which the immune system attacks cells and tissues and causes inflammation.

-Although enthesitis is not commonly associated with people who have osteoarthritis and adult rheumatoid arthritis, it is possible that these people may have this condition.
+Although enthesitis is not commonly associated with osteoarthritis and adult rheumatoid arthritis, these people may have this condition.

 Enthesitis can occur as a result of different things, which include:

 Defective genes: Enthesitis can be inherited.
-When one of the members of his family manifested this condition; you are more likely to inherit those mutated genes that cause enthesitis.
+When one of his family members manifests this condition, you are more likely to inherit those mutated genes that cause enthesitis.

-Some of the cytokines can be harmful to your body by causing inflammation and are called proinflammatory.
+Some cytokines can be harmful to your body by causing inflammation and are called proinflammatory.
 Other cytokines can relieve inflammation and, therefore, increase healing.

-Proinflammatory cytokines such as interleukin (IL) -1 and tumor necrosis factor (TNF), when administered to humans can destroy tissues, cause inflammation and even death.
+When administered to humans, proinflammatory cytokines such as interleukin (IL) -1 and tumor necrosis factor (TNF) can destroy tissues and cause inflammation and even death.

 Autoimmune diseases: Autoimmune disorders cause unusual activity of the immune system; It can cause excessive activity or reduced activity of your immune system.

 During excessive activity, your immune system attacks and destroys body tissues.
-This reduces your body’s ability to fight and protect against infections, therefore, your body is vulnerable to any infection.
+This reduces your body’s ability to fight and protect against infections.
+Therefore, your body is vulnerable to any disease.

 An example of an autoimmune disease is rheumatoid arthritis.
 Rheumatoid arthritis occurs when the immune system secretes antibodies that attack the lining of the joints and produce painful swelling.

-If rheumatoid arthritis is not treated for longer periods, it will result in complete damage to the joint.
+If rheumatoid arthritis is not treated for more extended periods, it will damage the joint.

 Risk factors for enthesitis

 There are many factors associated with enthesitis.
-People with conditions such as rheumatic and non-rheumatic swelling are more susceptible to enthesitis.
+People with rheumatic and non-rheumatic swelling conditions are more susceptible to enthesitis.